 - 2 ½ cups flour (I use unbleached all-purpose)

-- 8 tablespoons vegan butter or margarine (I used organic whipped earth balance)*
+- 8 tablespoons vegan butter or margarine (if you avoid soy, buy the soy-free earth balance; otherwise buy the organic whipped earth balance)*

 - 4 tablespoons evaporated cane juice (or organic sugar)*